By John S. Britsios

 Mobile: Do not neglect the mobile search market.
-With the advent of systems like Verizon’s new technology and the Blackberry, people search for the nearest theater using their handheld device.
+People search for the nearest theater using their phones and other handheld devices.
 Then they will search for that great martini bar that is nearby and open after the show.

 Press Releases: Is your business doing something new and exciting online or offline?
 Are you you’re promoting it?
 Take advantage of free press releases from services.